 16. Boy Meets Frog, Again

 I spent the next hour staring out the orange shield, down onto the ocean.
 Nowhere felt safe.
 Ream had found us in the middle of the sky.
 He’d known where we would be, and he’d been waiting.
-When I finally decided to speak, it was about something else instead.
+Still, when I did finally decided to speak, it was about something else.

 “Deli, what did Ream mean when he said that you’d failed, again?”
 I asked.

 Deli looked exhausted.
-“I guess it’s best for me to tell you,” she said.
+“I guess it’s best to just tell you,” she said.